WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta2/index.md

 Meadow.Foundation got quite a few more core [peripheral drivers](/Meadow/Meadow.Foundation/Peripherals) added, as well as a few non-core drivers.

-We'll be releasing additional Meadow.Foundation updates out-of-band from the beta releases, so make sure to check the [peripheral drivers list page](/Meadow/Meadow.Foundation/Peripherals) for updates often, and update your nuget packages.
+We'll be releasing additional Meadow.Foundation updates out-of-band from the beta releases, so make sure to check the [peripheral drivers list page](/Meadow/Meadow.Foundation/Peripherals) for updates often, and update your NuGet packages.

 ## Fixed Bugs